-She worked two years as a staff writer at the Chattanooga Times Free Press in Tennessee covering K-12 education and such topics as school board decisions and teenage pregnancy.
-She won the newspaper a first-place award from the state press association for the quality of her coverage.
+Before striking out on her own, Cooke worked two years as a staff writer at the Chattanooga Times Free Press in Tennessee covering K-12 education and such topics as school board decisions and teenage pregnancy.
+She won the newspaper a first-place award from the state press association for the breadth and quality of her coverage.

-Cooke received her MFA in creative nonfiction writing from Portland State University and studied in the documentary writing program at the Salt Institute of Documentary Studies in Portland, Maine.
-She teaches journalism and nonfiction writing in the documentary studies program at Lewis & Clark College.
+Cooke holds a BA in English from Davidson College and an MFA in creative nonfiction writing from Portland State University, and she studied in the documentary writing program at the Salt Institute of Documentary Studies.
+She teaches journalism and nonfiction writing in the documentary studies programs at Duke University and Lewis & Clark College.

-In 2007 and 2008, Cooke lived and worked in Torres del Paine National Park in the Chilean Patagonia, at the far southern tip of South America, where she immersed herself in the Chilean culture, drinking matte with the gauchos before work, helping herd sheep across the steppe on horseback and attending jiniteadas, or traditional horse handling shows, on the weekends — all the while, keeping a travel blog called Out to See, which she still maintains today.
+In 2007 and 2008, Cooke lived and worked in Torres del Paine National Park in the Chilean Patagonia, at the far southern tip of South America, where she immersed herself in the Chilean culture — all the while, keeping a travel blog called Out to See, which she still maintains today.

 Cooke is represented by Tessler Literary Agency in New York City.